OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/UserGuides/V2/index.md

 var decoder = pageHost.scanning.getDecoderWithName('Code39');
 ```

 > **NOTE:** Decoder names are *not* case sensitive.
-For example, calling getDecoderWithName with a value 'Code39' is equivalent to calling the same method with 'CODE39'.
+For example, calling `getDecoderWithName` with a value 'Code39' is equivalent to calling the same method with 'CODE39'.

-Alternative, you can retrieve the decoder object using its SDK identifier.
+Alternatively, you can retrieve the decoder object using its SDK identifier.
 To do so, use the `getDecoderWithNativeId` function, as shown in the following example:

 ```js
 var decoder = pageHost.scanning.getDecoderWithNativeId(71);